s72sue/Map-Induction/README.md

   - `<stimulus name> Start Time`: Date and Time recorded at the begining of the trial.<br>
   - `<stimulus name> End Time`: Date and Time recorded at the end of the trial.<br>
   - `Answer`: Subject's response to the instruction quiz(s).<br>
-  - `Comments`: Comments that the subject submitted at the end of the experiment, when asked for any strategies they used.<br>
+  - `Comments`: Comments that the subject submitted at the end of the experiment, when asked to report any strategies they used.<br>